coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 This is how you control complex setups for larger testing clusters (big setup).

 * An early solution was objet mother

+  - A class that contains static factory methods used to create obejcts for use in tests